Zaporizhzhia Nuclear Power Plant crisis: IAEA inspection

 On 3 September, Russia stated that it foiled a landing attempt by Ukrainian force of over 250 marines at about 11 pm that evening by using helicopters and fighter jets, destroying 20 vessels and scattering others.
 Details of the landing operation different in time and across the media (TASS reported 15-40 speedboats, Russian MoD reported 7 speedboats), and no photographic or video evidence was presented for the landing, apart from a single video which was later revealed as staged.

-In the early hours of 3 September shelling cut the Dniprovska power line, the last working 750 kV power line from the plant, however electricity production continued using a 330 kV reserve power line via the nearby thermal power plant.
+In the early hours of 3 September shelling cut the Dniprovska power line, the last working 750 kV power line from the plant, however electricity production continued using a 330 kV reserve power line via the nearby Zaporizhzhia thermal power station.
 A reactor was disconnected from the grid in the afternoon, leaving one in operation.
 Energoatom said that reactor five had been disconnected from the grid due to "non-stop shelling by occupying Russian forces".

 On 5 September, the IAEA reported that more shells hit the plant.
-The 330 kV reserve power line to the nearby thermal power plant was temporarily disconnected for a fire to be extinguished, with the sole operating reactor provided electricity for safety systems.
+The 330 kV reserve power line to the Zaporizhzhia thermal power station was temporarily disconnected while extinguishing a fire, with the sole operating reactor providing electricity for safety systems.
 As planned, four inspectors left leaving the two permanent IAEA inspectors at the plant.

 On 7 September Centre for Information Resilience published a report analyzing the available open source footage of the shelling incidents over the last few months and concluded that the evidence such as direction of impact craters indicates the shelling originated from Russia-controlled areas, which is consistent with observed presence of Russian weapons such as MLRS on these areas.